pshenmic/platform-cli/README.md

 * Credits Withdrawal
 * Register a name
-* Masternode vote for a contested resource
+* Masternode vote for a DPNS name

 Other actions will be implemented in future version (listed in order of priority):